colleenyap/UCB-predicting-high-value-nephrologists/README.md

 * High-value versus non-high-value recipient characteristics
 * Correlations between historical features and 2024 high-value status

-Correlation analysis showed that payment-type diversity and payment frequency had the strongest relationships with future high-value status.
+Correlation analysis showed that payment-type diversity and payment frequency had some of the strongest individual linear relationships with future high-value status.
 Food and beverage activity and speaker or honoraria payments also showed positive associations with the outcome.
-In contrast, payment-amount variables showed relatively weak individual linear correlations with future high-value status, although some of these features contributed to the final Gradient Boosting model when considered alongside other predictors.
+In contrast, payment-amount variables showed relatively weak individual linear correlations.
+However, the final Gradient Boosting model relied heavily on historical payment amounts, suggesting that these variables became more informative when nonlinear relationships and interactions with other predictors were considered.

 <img width="694" height="682" alt="CorrelationTo2024" src="https://github.com/user-attachments/assets/44c89ce6-fd06-449b-9cfb-bbf3e74c1c80" />